Firmament-Autopilot/FMT-DOCS/docs/quickstart.md

 - **USB Driver**: [STM32 USB Driver](https://www.st.com/en/development-tools/stsw-stm32102.html) (Only required for Windows).

 ## Build Firmware
-Before building the firmware, please make sure the before mentioned toolchain mentioned are installed properly.
-Then you need add a new environment variable `RTT_EXEC_PATH` with the value set to compiler's path. e.g.
+Before building the firmware, please make sure the before mentioned toolchain are installed properly.
+Then you need add a new environment variable `RTT_EXEC_PATH` with the value set to compiler's path.

+e.g. in Linux:

 ```shell
 export RTT_EXEC_PATH=$arm-none-eabi-7-2018-q2-update/bin
 ```

-Pixhawk contains of two processors, FMU (Flight Management Unit) and IO (Input/Output).
-So we need build firmware for each processor and download sequentially.
+Pixhawk consists of two processors, FMU (Flight Management Unit) and IO (Input/Output).
+So we need build firmware for each processor and download the firmware sequentially.

 ### Build FMU Firmware
-To build the fmu firmware, first change directory to a specific target and type command `scons` to start the build process.
+First build the fmu firmware.
+Change your directory to a specific target and type command `scons` to start build process.
+The generated fmu firmware is located in `FMT-Firmware/target/pixhawk/fmu-v5/build`.

-e.g. To build pixhawk FMUv5 firmware, type the following command. `-jN` allows N jobs at once which makes your build process quiker.
+e.g. To build pixhawk FMUv5 firmware, use the following command.

 ```shell
 cd FMT-Firmware/target/pixhawk/fmu-v5/
 scons -j4
 ```

-The generated fmu firmware is located in `FMT-Firmware/target/pixhawk/fmu-v5/build`.
+> `-jN` allows N jobs at once which makes your build process quiker.

 > If build fail, please clean the project with command`scons -c` then try to build again.

 ### Build IO Firmware
-To build the io firmware, type the following command.
+Then build the io firmware.
+Simply type the following command.
+The generated io firmware is located in `FMT-Firmware/target/pixhawk/fmt-io/project/build`.

 ```shell
 cd FMT-Firmware/target/pixhawk/fmt-io/project
 scons -j4
 ```

-The generated io firmware is located in `FMT-Firmware/target/pixhawk/fmt-io/project/build`.

 > If build fail, please clean the project with command`scons -c` then try to build again.

 ## Download Firmware
 The download process requires pixhawk bootloader, so please make sure your pixhawk has bootloader flashed already.
 If not, please visit [PX4-Bootloader](https://github.com/PX4/PX4-Bootloader) to learn how to build and flash the bootloader for your hardware.
 FMT reuses the pixhawk bootloader, therefore you can easily flash back to other firmware such as PX4 or APM.

-To download the `fmu firmware`, currently there are two methods:
+Currently there are two methods to download the fmu firmware,:

 - *Upload Script*: Change directory to a specific target and type `python uploader.py`.
 Then connect your hardware to PC via a usb cable, the download shuold start automatically.